 American and European employers take advantage of productivity gains in very different ways, according to economist Howard Rosen, a visiting fellow at the Peterson Institute for International Economics*.
 Rosen says Europeans treat labor as a fixed cost, but for Americans it’s a variable.
 German and U.S. firms, for example, both increased their output per worker-hour since the recession, he says.
 But German companies used the productivity rise to ratchet up exports, while U.S. employers used it to reduce their workforces and ask the remaining employees to do more.
 At the end of 2010, the U.S. unemployment rate was the highest of any Group of 7 country, even while U.S. employees worked more hours per week than those in any of their G-7 partners except Italy.

-general health, increased
+general health, increased injury rates,

-and increased mortality.
+more illnesses, and increased mortality.

 But though high productivity has improved U.S. corporate bottom lines, there may be hidden costs of loading more hours onto current workers.
 A 2006 report from the Center for WorkLife Law at the University of California’s Hastings College of Law noted a 400 percent increase in the number of lawsuits since the mid-1990s against companies for allegedly engaging in “family responsibilities discrimination” related to overtime and inflexible work schedules.
 Employees won cases in which they were given work schedules that they could not meet because of child care or elder care responsibilities—the largest verdict for a single employee was $11.65 million.